Grant Program Overview

 IWCF Members are informed investors.
 We learn about the community’s greatest needs, and through pooled investments and individual designations, direct our giving to make the greatest impact in the areas important to us collectively and individually.

 IWCF donates money to nonprofit organizations recognized by the IRS.
-Members commit $1100 annually in three-year intervals. $500 is credited to the pooled fund for the grants process; the other $500 is directed to the nonprofit of the member’s choosing as a single $500 donation or in designations of $250.
-The remaining $100 is used for annual administrative expenses.
+Members commit $1,125 annually. $500 is credited to the pooled fund for the grants process.
+Another $500 is called the Individual Grant Designation, and can be directed to any nonprofit(s) of the member’s choice, as a single $500 donation or in two designations of $250.
+The remaining $125 is used for annual administrative expenses.

+The Grants Committee is open to all IWCF members.
+The IWCF grants cycle begins in December and ends in May.
 For more information on the grants program or to join the Grants Committee, please contact our grants committee chair.